Andreansx/netmiko-experimenting/README.md

 <h3>Installing dependencies</h3>
 </div>

-**To ensure, you are using the same dependencies as me, you can do the following:**
+**To ensure, you are using the same dependencies as me, you can setup a venv with neccessary dependencies:**
 1. clone the repository
 ```
 git clone https://github.com/andreansx/netmiko-experimenting